-Section 2: Mechanic Apprentices are maintenance employees who are hired and trained as Transit Mechanics by the Transit Maintenance Instructor.
+Section 3: Mechanic Apprentices are maintenance employees who are hired and trained as Transit Mechanics by the Transit Maintenance Instructor.

 - A. Areas of instruction will be divided into four (4) sections, and are as follows: - 1.
-Section I: Inspection, Preventative Maintenance PM's and Body. - 2.
-Section II: Electrical and Air Systems Electrical Diagrams: Charging, Starting Systems, Air Controls, Suspension Brakes. - 3.
+Section I: Inspection, Preventative Maintenance PM's and Body. - Section II: Electrical and Air Systems Electrical Diagrams: Charging, Starting Systems, Air Controls, Suspension Brakes. - 3.
 Section III: Power Train Troubleshooting, Transmissions, Pressure Tests, Drive Shaft, Axle. - 4.
-Power Plant: Troubleshooting, Cooling Systems, Lube System, Fuel System. - B. Each area of instruction will last ten (10) to fourteen (14) weeks, depending on the trainee's ability and management's review and test results. - C. Apprentices will have a full set of Mechanic's Tools and will receive a tool allowance in accordance with Article 32, Section 5. - D. The intended training period is two years or less, however, the training period can be extended but will not exceed two and one-half years. - 1.
-If the trainee lacks ability, based on bi-weekly evaluations, to continue as a Mechanic Apprentice, s/he may be released from the Apprentice Program at any time during the training period. - 2.
-Apprentices are permitted to repeat no more than one section during his/her training program as described in A. above. - 3.
-Apprentices will not "pick" as a mechanic while in training. - E. Apprentices do not earn unit seniority, except that "date of employment", as FY20/21, 21/22, 22/23 83 LOCAL 1267
+Power Plant: Troubleshooting, Cooling Systems, Lube System, Fuel System. - B. Each area of instruction will last ten (10) to fourteen (14) weeks, depending on the trainee's ability and management's review and test results. - C. Apprentices will have a full set of Mechanic's Tools and will receive a tool allowance in accordance with Article 32, Section 5.

-- define in the Article 15, will be used to calculate vacation eligibility in accordance with Article 16. - F. Apprentices will not work overtime or holidays. - G. In the absence of a training instructor, if necessary, a mechanic will be assigned, in writing by the Superintendent, to monitor the apprentice and the mechanic will receive an additional thirty (30) cents per hour to his/her base rate of pay.
+- D. The intended training period is two years or less, however, the training period can be extended but will not exceed two and one-half years. - If the trainee lacks the ability, based on bi-weekly evaluations, to continue as a Mechanic Apprentice, trainee may be released from the Apprentice Program at any time during the training period. - Apprentices are permitted to repeat no more than one section during their training program as described in A. above. - 3.
+Apprentices will not "pick" as a mechanic while in training. - E. Apprentices do not earn bargaining unit seniority, except that "date of employment", as defined in the Article 15, will be used to calculate vacation eligibility in accordance with Article 16. - F. Apprentices will not work overtime or holidays. - G. In the absence of a training instructor, if necessary, a mechanic will be assigned, in writing by the Superintendent, to monitor the apprentice and the mechanic will receive an additional seventy-five cents (\$.75) per hour to their base rate of pay.

-Section 3: Utility workers are maintenance employees who are capable of and can satisfactorily perform, in a workmanlike manner, any type of service labor such as, but not limited to hostling, gassing, oiling and cleaning of such vehicles or equipment or units thereof as may be assigned by the Employer for services, including closing windows and the maintenance of building and grounds.
+Section 4: Utility workers are maintenance employees who are capable of and can satisfactorily perform, in a workmanlike manner, any type of service labor such as, but not limited to hostling, gassing, oiling and cleaning of such vehicles or equipment or units thereof as may be assigned by the Employer for services, including closing windows and the maintenance of building and grounds.

-Section 4: Coach Service Attendants are maintenance employees who are capable of and can satisfactorily perform, in a workmanlike manner, any type of service labor such as, but not limited to, hostling, gassing, oiling and cleaning of such vehicles or equipment as may be assigned by the Employer including the maintenance of buildings and grounds.
+Section 5: Coach Service Attendants are maintenance employees who are capable of and can satisfactorily perform, in a workmanlike manner, any type of service labor such as, but not limited to, hostling, gassing, oiling, and cleaning of such vehicles or equipment as may be assigned by the Employer including the maintenance of buildings and grounds.

-Section 5: Storekeepers are employees whose duties are:
+Section 6: Storekeepers are employees whose duties are:

-- A. To receive shipments of supplies, parts and tools; - B. To place all supplies, parts and tools in their designated locations; - C. To issue supplies, parts and tools to authorized persons on request; and - D. To develop and maintain necessary records of storeroom activities as directed.
+A. To receive shipments of supplies, parts and tools;

+- B. To place all supplies, parts and tools in their designated locations; - C. To issue supplies, parts and tools to authorized persons on request; and - D. To develop and maintain necessary records of storeroom activities as directed.

-Section 6: Paint and Body Technicians are maintenance employees who are capable of and can satisfactorily perform, in a workmanlike manner, the repair of all body and structural damage to the Employer's vehicles, as well as the ability to properly prepare body surfaces for spray painting, as may be assigned by the Employer.
-The duties FY20/21, 21/22, 22/23 include, but are not limited to, the repair and replacement of structural portions of the vehicle framework, welding, repair and replacement of body parts, body part fabrication, sanding, fiberglassing and use of body fillers, body straightening, paint preparation and spray painting.
+Section 7: Paint and Body Technicians are maintenance employees who are capable of and can satisfactorily perform, in a workmanlike manner, the repair of all body and structural damage to the Employer's vehicles, as well as the ability to properly prepare body surfaces for spray painting, as may be assigned by the Employer.
+The duties include, but are not limited to, the repair and replacement of structural portions of the vehicle framework, welding, repair and replacement of body parts, body part fabrication, sanding, fiberglassing and use of body fillers, body straightening, paint preparation and spray painting.